slavkoss/fwphp/readme.md

 You are in View: J:\awww\www\fwphp\glomodul\adrs\example_two.php

-#### Link ADDRESSES opens page : "Links to youtube videos" or too... as you wish
+#### Link ADDRESSES opens page : "Links to youtube videos" or to... any page you wish
 Trait Db_allsites static public function rrcnt called from "class Tbl_crud implements Interf_Tbl_crud" has problem :
 >Deprecated: Calling static trait method B12phpfw\core\b12phpfw\Db_allsites::rrcount is deprecated,
 >            it should only be called on a class using the trait -- **PHP authors did not explain this problem ?**